bradcarman/ModelingToolkitInputs.jl/docs/src/index.md

 ## Determinate Form: Connecting ModelingToolkit `inputs` to Data
 When data is available, you can use the `Input` type to specify input values at specific time points.
 The solver will automatically apply these values using discrete callbacks.
+Then supply a vector of `Input`'s using the `inputs` keyword to `solve`.

 ```@example inputs
 # Create an Input object with predetermined values
 input = Input(sys.x, [1, 2, 3, 4], [0, 1, 2, 3])

-# Solve with the input - solver handles callbacks automatically
 sol = solve(prob, Tsit5(); inputs=[input])

 plot(sol; idxs = [x, y])